 Edit the shortcut

-In Steam, find the program you just added from your Games Library screen.
-Select or right-click the game and use the menu that pops up to navigate down to “Properties.”
+In Steam, find the program you just added from your library.
+Select or right-click the game and use the menu that pops up to navigate down to Properties.
 That’ll pull open a screen that lets you edit the shortcut you created, including changing the name and icon that goes with it, and altering the file path for the shortcut.
 Here, you’ll just plug in the information for your emulator and ROM to add it to Steam.

 Add command line arguments